nicktianboli/differantiableDFT/docs/source/_build/html/_sources/index.rst.txt

 Installation
 ------------

-To use cdft, first install it using pip:
+To use :guilabel:`JDFT`, first install it using pip:

 .. code-block:: console